Free Plans to Build Frontgate Inspired Ellington Trays

-With the holidays coming up, these trays will be perfect for serving up fabulous food to your guests!
-Plus, two of these trays can be made from one quarter sheet (2′ x 4′) of 1/2″ plywood which makes it very inexpensive.
+These trays will be perfect for serving up fabulous food to your guests!
+The free plans to build Frontgate Inspired Ellington Trays are easy to construct and also inexpensive.
+Two of these trays can be made from one quarter sheet (2′ x 4′) of 1/2″ plywood.
 This is also a project that can be completed in an afternoon!
 Yay!

 There are two sizes listed in the cut list – the large tray measures 14″ x 20″ x 3″, and the small tray measures 12″ x 18″ x 3″.

 - 1-1/4″ brad nails or screws

 - Finishing Supplies

 - One 2′ x 4′ sheet of 1/2″ plywood

 For the Large Tray:

 - 1 – 13″ x 19″ – Bottom

 - 2 – 4″ x 13″ – Handles

 - 2 – 3″ x 19″ – Sides